sngular/kloadgen/README.md

     * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer is configure by properties.

-  * **KLoadGen Config** : This jmeter config element generates plaintext messages based on input schema template designed.

   * **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.

+  * **Value Serialized Config** : This jmeter config element generates plaintext messages based on input schema template designed.

-  * **File Serialized Config** : This jmeter config element allows to upload a schema file instead to get it from the Schema Registry
+  * **Value File Serialized Config** : This jmeter config element allows to upload a value schema file instead to get it from the Schema Registry

   * **Schema Registry Config** : This jmeter config element allows to configure the connection to a Schema Registry, security access,....

+  * **Key Serialized Config** : This jmeter config allows to configure a Key Schema from a Schema Registry

+  * **Key File Serialized Config** : This jmeter config allows to upload a key schema file instead to get it from the Schema Registry
 ### Setup

 ___